 A Day of Living History

-How did colonial families live, work and play?
-A day in the life of a colonial character!
+How did colonial families live, work, and play?
+A day in the life of a colonial person!

-Students research and play the roles of families who lived in Noah Webster’s neighborhood
+Students research the roles of families who lived in Noah Webster’s neighborhood

 in 1774.
 Led by our costumed museum teachers, students move through our house while